MobileChromeApps/mobile-chrome-apps/dev-docs/NpmWorkflows.md

 ## Promote to Full Release:

+1. Tag it:

     npm tag cca@0.0.4 latest # new version

+2. Post to G+ page with version & release notes
+3. Send an email to chromium-apps@ with version & release notes

 ## How to See What is Packaged:
     ./prepfornpm.sh